N.S. senator calls for Canada to officially recognize Emancipation Day | CBC News

 N.S. senator calls for Canada to officially recognize Emancipation Day

-Nova Scotia Senator Wanda Thomas Bernard is urging Canadians to recognize Aug.
-1 as the day slavery was abolished in the British empire — even if politicians won't.
+Nova Scotia Sen. Wanda Thomas Bernard is urging Canadians to recognize Aug.
+1 as the day slavery was abolished in the British Empire — even if the federal government won't.

-Thomas Bernard has been pushing for years for the Government of Canada to mark Emancipation Day each Aug.
-1. Right now, the day is only officially recognized in Ontario.
+Thomas Bernard has been pushing for years for the Canadian government to mark Emancipation Day each Aug.
+1. Currently, the day is only officially recognized in Ontario.

-She introduced a private members bill in the senate in 2018, but it's since been dropped.
-She's still pushing though, and reminding Canadians that even though slavery was abolished 186 years ago, the groundwork was also laid for the anti-Black racism and marginalization that's rampant today.
+She introduced a private member's bill in the Senate in 2018, but it's since been dropped.
+But she's still pushing for the recognition and reminding Canadians that even though slavery was abolished 186 years ago, it laid the groundwork for the anti-Black racism and marginalization that are rampant today.

-She hosted a virtual panel discussion about the importance of Emancipation Day in Halifax last week.
+She hosted a virtual panel discussion in Halifax last week about the importance of Emancipation Day.

 On Aug.
-1, 1834, the Abolition of Slavery Act came into effect, freeing about 800,000 enslaved people in the British colonies.
+1, 1834, the Slavery Abolition Act came into effect, freeing about 800,000 enslaved people in most British colonies.

-But while Canada is often lauded for being a safe haven for those fleeing slavery through the Underground Railroad, the reality for Black people at that time was bleak, Thomas Bernard said.
+But while Canada is often lauded as being a safe haven for those fleeing slavery through the Underground Railroad, the reality for Black people at that time was bleak, Thomas Bernard said.

 "What was promised as the terms of freedom and opportunity wasn't realized," she said.
 "So people weren't given land or if they were given land, it was much smaller parcels of land and land that was really not very fertile."